ngxs/store/README.md

 - Global stores should be organized under `src/shared/store`
 - Feature stores should live within the respective feature folder structure `src/app/my-feature`
 - Events should NOT have a a suffix
+- Unit tests for the store should be named `my-store-name.store.spec.ts`
 - Events should ALWAYS use the `payload` public name
 - Actions can live within the store file but are recommended to be a seperate file like: `zoo.events.ts`
 - Mutations should NEVER perform async operations